macmv/bamboo/README.md

 Well two things happened.
 Firstly, this project used to also be called sugarcane, but I renamed it due to another minecraft project also being named sugarcane.
 Secondly, before this project, I did the same thing but in Go.
-I switched once I learned Rust, as I cannot think of any reason to use Go any more.
+I switched once I learned Rust, as I cannot think of any reason to use Go anymore.

 Here are some reasons why I rewrote the project: